 Notes: Comparison of trends over time in the Emancipative Values index, between the original survey data (black) and Welzel's re-estimated version (grey).
-After re-estimation, declining trends are transformed to positive ones.
+After re-estimation, declining trends are transformed to positive ones. such as women's rights and democracy became more socially progressive in the decade following Franco's ascent to control over Spain, during the first decade of the Islamist regime in Iran, in Pakistan during the military dictatorship of Zia ul-Huq, in Latin America following military coups of the 1970s, and Rwanda during the civil war and genocide of the 1990s.
 Figure A.5: Authoritarian Regime Transition and Rising Estimated Emancipative Values

 Notes: Based on Welzel historical estimates for Emancipative Values, projecting current cohorts to age 25.

-Moreover, Welzel estimates that societal attitudes on gender, democracy and human rights are more liberal in contemporary Saudi Arabia, than they were in interwar Sweden or postwar America.
-But this is not a function of the data, but only of the imputation methodology; which automatically reduces values in earlier decades relative to more recent years.

-3. Predictive Track Record of the Emancipative Values Index

-Welzel asserts that the Emancipative Values index is predictive of shifts in democracy, including some of recent events that have surprised many in the field, including democratic backsliding in Poland and Hungary.
+Moreover, Welzel estimates that societal attitudes on gender, democracy and human rights are more liberal in contemporary Saudi Arabia than they were in interwar Sweden or postwar America.
+Without being able to go back in time, we cannot disprove this; though it may offer a good example of why linearly projecting trends half a century before data collection is generally best avoided.
+3. Predictive Track Record of the Emancipative Values Index Welzel asserts that the Emancipative Values index is predictive of shifts in democracy, including some of recent events that have surprised many in the field, including democratic backsliding in Poland and Hungary.
 The method of asserting this claim is to show gaps between actual and expected levels of democracy in prior years (based on surveyed values), and then subsequent shifts in democratization.
 An example that is correct to the time of the publication of the Emancipative Values index (2009-2013 data) is displayed in Figure A.6 below; where countries are above the line, their level of democracy is in "excess" of its predicted level, and therefore expected to decline; where countries are below the line, their level of democracy falls short of the expected level, and therefore is expected to rise.